 They handle braid slightly less well, but still better than all but the high-end Daiwas.
 The criss-cross lay pattern also assists in preventing the line from digging into itself which can improve casting distance.
 Top marks for both reels.

 Under real world fishing conditions, I doubt there will be any issues caused by line lay.
+I certainly have not had any.

 Both reels feature the same drag which is excellent.
 The maximum drag pressure of 7lb is the same for both reels which is about ideal when targeting trout and other small fish.